-The Doctorate of Education in Education Administration with Superintendent Licensure prepares individuals for superintendent/AEA administration licensure while pursuing a terminal degree.
-Developed from the lowa Standards for School Leaders, the program enables doctoral students to become exemplary leaders within the field of education.
+The program prepares doctoral students to become exemplary leaders within the field of education.
 A rich clinical experience is central to the program, with multiple hands-on experiences embedded throughout the coursework.

-Developed for working professionals, courses are held in a weekend format on Drake University's campus, so you can continue to work full time.
-The program is a minimum of 54 credits with no transfer credits accepted.
+Developed for working professionals, courses are held in different formats (e.g., weekends, evenings, online, and on campus) so you can continue to work full time.